NN (NNBR)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 A company’s ROIC explains this by showing how much operating profit it makes compared to the money it has raised (debt and equity).

-NN’s five-year average ROIC was negative 6.5%, meaning management lost money while trying to expand the business.
+NN’s four-year average ROIC was negative 8.4%, meaning management lost money while trying to expand the business.
 Its returns were among the worst in the industrials sector.

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Unfortunately, NN’s ROIC averaged 4.1 percentage point decreases over the last few years.
+Unfortunately, NN’s ROIC averaged 2.1 percentage point decreases each year over the last few years.
 Paired with its already low returns, these declines suggest its profitable growth opportunities are few and far between.

 11. Balance Sheet Assessment

-We were impressed by NN’s optimistic full-year EBITDA guidance, which blew past analysts’ expectations.
-On the other hand, its revenue missed and its EBITDA fell short of Wall Street’s estimates.
-Overall, this was a weaker quarter.
-The stock traded down 10.1% to $1.70 immediately after reporting.
+It was great to see NN’s full-year revenue guidance top analysts’ expectations.
+On the other hand, its full-year EBITDA guidance missed and its EBITDA fell short of Wall Street’s estimates.
+Overall, this was a softer quarter.
+The stock traded down 5.4% to $1.44 immediately following the results.

 13. Is Now The Time To Buy NN?

-We see the value of companies helping their customers, but in the case of NN, we’re out.
-To kick things off, its revenue growth was weak over the last five years.
-And while its projected EPS for the next year implies the company’s fundamentals will improve, the downside is its relatively low ROIC suggests management has struggled to find compelling investment opportunities.
+NN doesn’t pass our quality test.
+For starters, its revenue growth was weak over the last five years.
+While its projected EPS for the next year implies the company’s fundamentals will improve, the downside is its relatively low ROIC suggests management has struggled to find compelling investment opportunities.
 On top of that, its declining EPS over the last five years makes it a less attractive asset to the public markets.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.